Changes to voluntary overtime from 1 April 2026

 Special rules for part-time workers

-From 1 April 2026, the conditions under which part-time employees may work voluntary overtime will be significantly tightened.
+With effect from 1 April 2026, the conditions under which part-time employees may work voluntary overtime have been significantly tightened.
 Firstly, it should be noted that voluntary overtime for part-time employees may only be applied in situations where the limits on full-time working hours are actually exceeded.

 The rules further state that a part-time employee may only work voluntary overtime if they have been working part-time for the same employer for at least three years under a part-time employment contract and if, in addition, there is a temporary increase in the work volume.